consoledotdev/home/content/browser-testing/lambdatest.md

 date: 2021-12-07T07:00:00+00:00
 draft: false
 summary:
-  LambdaTest is a great product for automated testing on a large number of devices from around the world.
+  LambdaTest supports automated browser testing on devices and browsers new and old.
 Read our review of LambdaTest - a browser testing tool.
 metaDescription:
-  LambdaTest is a great product for automated testing on a large number of devices from around the world.
+  LambdaTest supports automated browser testing on devices and browsers new and old.
 Read our review of LambdaTest - a browser testing tool.
 headerType: fixed
 hideLines: true
 hidePlanes: true